Referencing Styles

 • Title is always italicised, and given in full

-• Date follows the place and publisher
+• Date follows publisher